-C. POLICE INVOLVEMENT IN SEARCHES AND INTERROGATIONS OF STUDENTS

-Westhill Central School officials are committed to cooperating with police officials and other law enforcement authorities to maintain a safe school environment.
+The rules in this Code of Conduct regarding searches of students and their belongings do not apply to student lockers, desks and other school storage places.
+Students have no reasonable expectation of privacy with respect to these places and Westhill Central School officials retain complete control over them.
+This means that student lockers, desks and other Westhill Central School storage places may be subject to search at any time by Westhill Central School officials, without prior notice to students and without their consent. - B. POLICE INVOLVEMENT IN SEARCHES AND INTERROGATIONS OF STUDENTS Westhill Central School officials are committed to cooperating with police officials and other law enforcement authorities to maintain a safe school environment.
 Police officials, however, have limited authority to interview or search students in Westhill Central School buildings or at Westhill Central School functions, or to use our facilities in connection with police work.
-Police officials may enter Westhill Central School property or a Westhill Central School function to question or search a student or to conduct a formal investigation involving students only if they have:

-- 1. A search or arrest warrant - 2.
-Probable cause to believe a crime has been committed on Westhill Central School property or at a school function, or - 3.
-Been invited by Westhill Central School officials to investigate unlawful conduct that occurred or is believed to have occurred, or is still occurring, on school property or at a school function.
+Police officials may enter Westhill Central School property or a Westhill Central School function to question or search a student or to conduct a formal investigation involving students only if they have: - 1.
+A search or arrest warrant; or - 2.
+Probable cause to believe a crime has been committed on Westhill Central School property or at a school function.

-Before police officials are permitted to question or search any student, the building principal shall first try to notify the student's parent to give the parent the opportunity to be present during the police questioning or search.
-If the student's parent cannot be contacted prior to the police questioning or search, the parent shall be informed of the questioning or search, in writing, by the Principal as soon thereafter as possible.
+Before police officials are permitted to question or search any student, the building principal must first try to notify the student's parent to give the parent the opportunity to be present during the police questioning or search.
+If the student's parent cannot be contacted prior to the police questioning or search, the questioning or search will not be conducted.
 The Principal will also be present during any police questioning or search of a student on Westhill Central School property or at a Westhill Central School function.